hsch6280/hsch6280/README.md

 # Hello, I'm Summer Choi

 # 💫 About Me:
-Hello, my name is Summer Choi and I'm a senior at the University of Iowa
+Hello, my name is Summer Choi and I'm a senior at the University of Iowa majoring in Computer Science and Mathematics.

 ## 🌐 Socials: